hypo69/hypo/pytest/gemini - set 3/en/src/webdriver/firefox/extentions/test_extention - Copy/background.rst

 def test_browser_action_listener_invalid_tab_id(mock_browser):
     """Tests the case where the tab ID is invalid or missing."""
     # In a real scenario, a valid tab ID would be obtained from the browser context.
-    # In this mock example, an invalid value is used for demonstration purposes.
+    # In this mock example, an invalid value is used for demonStartion purposes.
     listener = lambda tab: mock_browser.scripting_executeScript({'target': {'tabId': tab['id']}, 'files': ["contentScript.js"]})

     mock_browser.browserAction_onClicked_addListener(listener)